DevExpress/devextreme-ui-template-gallery/README.md

 3. Navigate to [http://localhost:4200/](http://localhost:4200/).

-    The project in default mode includes the navigation menu at the left.
-To navigate between the CRM and Planning patterns in embedded mode, use the following links:
+    The project shows the navigation menu on the left in default mode.
+To navigate between CRM and Planning patterns in embedded mode, use the following links:

     `/crm-contact-form` - CRM.
 Contact Form.